 The City of Dilworth is currently working to construct a new regional park north of Bob Marshall Field.
 As a part of the study, the consultant should also incorporate the extension of Main Street to connect with 8th Avenue as well as evaluating intersection treatments to at CSAH 9, Main Street, 7th Street NE and 14th Street NE.
-Intersection concepts should include recommendations for type and signage.
+Intersection concepts should include recommendations for type and signage as well as assess any NEPA impacts the extension may have, at a planning level.